HTTP/2 offers a better end-user experience for web applications and services with optimizations such as compression and request multiplexing.

 LoadMaster and HTTP/2

-Support for HTTP/2 is offered as a technical preview on LoadMaster and delivers HTTP/2 to HTTP 1.1 proxy functions delivering the benefits of HTTP/2 even where the web servers are still running HTTP 1.1.
+LoadMaster provides a HTTP/2 to HTTP 1.1 proxy that delivers the benefits of HTTP/2 even where the web servers are still running HTTP 1.1.
 This allows services on non-HTTP/2 platforms to be delivered to clients as optimized HTTP/2 services removing the pressures to migrate to HTTP/2 hosting platforms.
-When load balancing HTTP/2, LoadMaster will enforce the correct TLS cipher suites and also perform header compression with server push features being planned for future iterations.
+When load balancing HTTP/2, LoadMaster enforces the correct TLS cipher suites and also performs header compression.